 Cultural Confluences explores the stories of Kansas City’s early history and the merging of people and cultures that gave life to Kansas City.
 The visitor’s narrative journey will begin with an understanding of the geography, significance, and impact of the mighty Missouri River.
 Long before there was a Kansas City, there was the land, the animals, and the indigenous peoples who lived in the region and at the confluence of the Missouri and Kansas rivers.

 The Missouri River will serve as not only a fundamental narrative thread throughout the six core stories, but also as a key thematic and symbolic component of the visitor experience.
 In addition, the theme of transportation will be woven throughout the story structure.
 In the late 19th century, the rivers gave way to the coming of the railroads, which made the town of Kansas thrive and grow to become Kansas City.

-Funding for the Salon has been provided by the Barton P. and Mary D. Cohen Charitable Trust, and Northeast Gallery will be named “The Freedom’s Frontier Heritage Area Gallery.”
+Funding for the Gallery has been provided by the Barton P. and Mary D. Cohen Charitable Trust, and Northeast Gallery will be named “The Freedom’s Frontier Heritage Area Gallery.”